shellieD/get-ducked/README.md

 replace the databases section with DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))} ensure the correct indentation for python is used.

-9. In the terminal migrate the models over to the new database connection Navigate in a browser to cloudinary, log in, or create an account and log in.
+9. In the terminal migrate the models over to the new database connection

+10. Navigate in a browser to Amazon AWS, log in, or create an account

+11. Create a new S3 bucket for the site and create a static directory and media directory within the bucket
-10. From the dashboard - copy the CLOUDINARY_URL to the clipboard in the env.py file created earlier - add os.environ["CLOUDINARY_URL"] = "paste in the Url copied to the clipboard here"
+12. From the dashboard - copy the bucket details into the settings.py file:

-11. In Heroku, add the CLOUDINARY_URL and value copied to the clipboard to the config vars Also add the KEY - DISABLE_COLLECTSTATIC with the Value - 1 to the config vars this key value pair must be removed prior to final deployment

-12. Add the cloudinary libraries to the list of installed apps, the order they are inserted is important, 'cloudinary_storage' goes above 'django.contrib.staticfiles' and 'cloudinary' goes below it.
+- you will require the following:
+- Storage Bucket Name
+- Storage Bucket Region Name
+- Access Key ID
+- Secret Access Key

+13. Add these settings to the env.py file to link AWS:
+- os.environ["AWS_ACCESS_KEY_ID"] = 'your access key'
+- os.environ["AWS_SECRET_ACCESS_KEY"] = 'your secret access key'

+14. Back in Heroku, add the keys and values from AWS and env.py to the config vars

-13. In the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
+10. In the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 Link the file to the templates directory in Heroku TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')

 14. Change the templates directory to TEMPLATES_DIR - 'DIRS': [TEMPLATES_DIR]